jmikko/fair_ERM/README.md

 The idea of this code is from the following paper:

-*Donini, Michele, Luca Oneto, Shai Ben-David, John Shawe-Taylor, and Massimiliano Pontil.
+*Michele Donini, Luca Oneto, Shai Ben-David, John Shawe-Taylor, and Massimiliano Pontil.
 "__Empirical Risk Minimization under Fairness Constraints.__"
 arXiv preprint arXiv:1802.08626 (2018).*